Baltic states to spend more on NATO air policing

 On Monday, 28 Russian military planes including TU-95 and TU-22 strategic bombers were intercepted over the Baltic sea near Latvia’s border.
 On Tuesday, one Russian plane violated Estonia’s airspace for less than a minute.

-The situation was unprecedented and marked a turning point, Latvia’s Defense Minister Raimonds Vejonis told a news conference.
+The situation was unprecedented and marked a turning point, Latvia’s Defence Minister Raimonds Vejonis told a news conference.

-Estonian Defense Minister Sven Mikser said such flights were “unnecessary and provocative”.
+Estonian Defence Minister Sven Mikser said such flights were “unnecessary and provocative”.

 The Baltic countries, which are all NATO members, agreed to contribute 3 million euros each a year to the air mission, Vejonis said.
 Until now, Latvia’s annual contribution has been 1 million euros.